 Students who have exceeded their time limit for degree completion and/or course currency limits (i.e., ten years from their initial admission date in the graduate major) must re-apply for admission.
-This will require completion of all degree requirements as posted in the Graduate Catalog in effect at the semester of re-admission, including elements such as the qualifying exam, admission to candidacy, and dissertation work.
+This will require completion of all degree requirements as posted in the Graduate Catalog in effect at the semester of readmission, including elements such as comprehensive exams, thesis/project work, and internships.
 Students who have been Academically Dismissed from the University for academic dishonesty may not re-apply to any USF graduate program.